krwhynot/LogoCraft_AzureWeb/cline_docs/progress.md

 ## Progress status
 - **Frontend UI**: 95% complete (layout improvements implemented)
 - **Frontend Logic**: 70% complete (simulation only)
+- **Backend API Structure**: 100% complete (folder structure fixed)
+- **Backend API Implementation**: 80% complete (code exists but not deployed)
-- **Backend API**: 0% complete (placeholder only)
+- **Backend API Deployment**: 0% complete (not yet deployed to Azure)
-- **Image Processing**: 0% complete (simulated only)
+- **Image Processing**: 80% complete (code exists but not tested with real storage)
 - **Deployment**: 0% complete

-Current focus: Layout improvements have been completed.
-The application now has a more horizontal layout that makes better use of screen space.
+Current focus: Fixed Azure Functions folder structure to resolve "No HTTP triggers found" error.
+The next step is to deploy the functions to Azure and connect the frontend to the deployed endpoints.